RxChi1d/immich-geodata-zh-tw/README.en.md

 - **Taiwan**: Uses NLSC datasets to fix country and administrative naming issues
 - **Japan**: Uses 国土数値情報 datasets and preserves native names (漢字 + かな)
 - **Other regions**: Provides Traditional Chinese translations, falling back to English when no common translation exists

-> [!WARNING]
-> If integrated deployment continues to use `exec /bin/bash start.sh` as the `entrypoint`, Immich 1.142.0+ will exit on startup with `Error: /usr/src/dist/main.js not found`, leading to a reboot loop.
-> Switch to `exec start.sh` instead (the Integrated Deployment section provides updated examples and guidance).

 > [!TIP]
 > Compatibility Notice